+Prerequisite: CUL102

-Prerequisites: CUL102 and reading proficiency Culinary Arts III re-emphasizes the key areas in professionalism and leadership.
-Students will be introduced to elements of nutrition, food classification, menu etiquette, and the business aspects of the culinary arts, including banquets and catering, cost control, and management.
-Students will learn basic Garde Mange, baking, and soups as a part of a total menu preparation.
+Culinary Arts III re-emphasizesthe key elements in professionalism and leadership.
+Students will be introduced to elements of food classification, nutrition, and beverage service.
+Students will learn skills in garde manger and global cuisine, as well as honing skills learned in CUL101 and CUL102.
 (F)